looeejee/neo-udf-cidr-check/README.md

 To utilize the UDF, perform a query to filter nodes based on a specific condition (e.g., matching labels and names) and then check if the associated IP address belongs to a specified network segment.

+### EXAMPLE-1:

-For example, to find all nodes with the label `:Server` that contain `web-server` in their `name` property and verify if their `ip` addresses belong to the network `10.10.0.0/16`, you would execute the following query:
+To find all nodes with the label `:Server` that contain `web-server` in their `name` property and verify if their `ip` addresses belong to the network `10.10.0.0/16`, you would execute the following query:

 ```cypher
 MATCH (s:Server)